sinapy/TurtleAlphabets/README.md

 # Contribute
 Would you like to contribute?
-This project is not finished yet.
-The only letters available are the letters checked in the TODO list.
-You can become a collaborator and help to complete the code by adding support for more letters.
-I appreciate all collaborations, bug findings, and reviews.
+* are you aware of mathematical ways of drawing letters?
+You can create an issue with the mathematical way attached.
+* do you see a better way of drawing a letter? create an issue with the differences of the current way and your proposal.
+* are you interested to work with the turtle library in this project?
+Check the issues that are approved to be changed, and create a pull request with your changes.